The Genesis of Adventist Churches in Chattanooga

 Just two years after inception, the church's membership doubled.
 Growth occurred at a rapid pace, forcing members to change locations various times.
 Their final move occurred in 2003 when they purchased the sanctuary in which they currently reside.

 However, the Chattanooga area has seen a proliferation of churches over the years due to an influx of SDA families to the Collegedale area.
-There are now more than 25 churches in a 25-mile radius, offering a variety of worship styles from which to choose based on cultural and generational preferences.
+There are now more than 25 churches within a 25-mile radius, offering a variety of worship styles from which to choose based on cultural and generational preferences.

 “On the books, we have 420 [members], but on a given Sabbath we have about 180 to 200 in attendance,” said Christopher Sauve, the church's associate pastor.